-Get Organised Organisation and preparation will be vital
+Get organised and preparation will be vital

 Consider creating a tracker on Excel with all of your applications including the point of contact for each role, the current status of your applications, and add a column for your own feedback.
 It’s always a good idea to immediately jot down your reactions and the pros & cons after an interview whilst it is still fresh in your mind.

 These skills will have been developed during academic studies so it’s a great chance to put them into practice.It may also be worth checking out the App Store as there are some great apps available that help with planning, organisation and to-do lists.Life goes on Set aside time to socialise, relax and pursue your hobbies and interests.
 It’ll be even better if your hobbies and interests are related to your chosen career and are adding value to your CV (volunteering, building your own website, taking online courses etc).